logwet/noverworld/README.md

 - How do I change what items are in my hotbar/inventory?
   - You can't easily do so.
 The three Noverworld categories have fixed inventories, you can change the slots your items are in but not their type, durability or count.
   - If you __really__ want to change the items, you can do so by editing `fixed_config.json` and recompiling the mod, but beware that this will make your runs unverifiable for the leaderboards.
+    - See the [Creating your own custom inventory](#creating-your-own-custom-inventory) section for more information.
 - How do I reset my hotbar to the default included in the mod?
   - Delete the config file at `.minecraft/config/noverworld-X.X.X.json`.
 When you create a new world or reload the game the defaults will be applied.
 - I updated the mod and my inventory slot config has been reset, what gives?